SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 That is why is very important to launch your job array on one node only to avoid reserving all the cores of the cluster.

-In this exercise, we are going to launch a bwa mem on 15 different individus in one job array script on one node at the same time.
+In this exercise, we are going to launch a bwa mem on 15 different individuals in one job array script on one node at the same time.

 At the end, we will receive 15 results files directly in our /home.

 1) Have a look of the data your going to use in `/data2/formation2/TP-advanced-hpc/bwa/fastqDir`

-The 2 pairs of  individus are named such as: `CloneX_1.fastq_1` and `CloneX_2.fastq_2`
+The 2 pairs of  individuals are named such as: `CloneX_1.fastq_1` and `CloneX_2.fastq_2`

-With `X` for 1 to 15. `X` will be replaced in our script by `SGE_TASK_ID`
+With `X` for 1 to 15. `X` will be/data2/formation2/TP-advanced-hpc/bwa/ replaced in our script by `SGE_TASK_ID`

+2) Using a job array create a script to perform a bwa-mem on the 15 individuals

+The script should transfer the `/data2/formation2/TP-advanced-hpc/bwa/` folder in the `/scratch` of the node.

+The command to launch on every individual is

+  {% highlight bash %}bwa mem bwa/reference.fasta bwa/fastqDir/CloneX-1.fastq bwa/fastqDir/CloneX-2.fastq > bwa/results/mapping-X.sam{% endhighlight %}